-- Reward children for regular saving.
-Story-time, playdates and play-time are great incentives.
+- Reward children for regular savings.
+Story-time, playdates, and play-time are great incentives.

 - Encourage children not to buy on impulse, but to take time to consider their decision.

-- Make a colourful Savings Calendar to highlight when the goal will be achieved.
+- Make a colourful Savings Calendar to highlight when goals will be achieved.

 - Give pocket money in small denominations to encourage children to put a little aside.